logself1988/learning-system-programming/docs/architecture/risc-v/risc-v-unprivileged-spec.md

 > The default memory consistency model for RISC-V is the RISC-V Weak Memory Ordering(RVWMO).

 #### 1.5 Base Instruction-Length Encoding

+The base RISC-V ISA has fixed-length 32-bit instructions that must be naturally aligned on 32-bit doundaries.

+However, the standard RISC-V encoding scheme is designed to support ISA extensions with varible-length instructions, where each instruction can be any number of 16-bit instruction parcels in length and parcels are naturally aligned on 16-bit boundaries.

 - IALIGN: refer to the instruction-address alignment constraint the implementation enforces, measured in bits.
 - ILEN: refer to the maximum instruction length supported by an implementation, which is always a multiple of IALIGN, measured in bits.